Tadwork/exercises/jasmine-async/README.md

 });
 ```

-Assuming `it`, `runs`, and `waitFor` are available in scope, your job is to write a function thats usage is like this:
+Assuming `it`, `runs`, and `waitsFor` are available in scope, your job is to write a function thats usage is like this:

 ```js
 var itWill = require('./') // <- this is the file you make;